Roadside Peek : Roadside USA Roadside Peek : Road Trips Roadside Peek : Features

 (Far left) Odd-looking marquee that looks somewhat like a brochure holder.

 UPDATE 05/09 : A fire burned a storage building that was located just below the west screen of the old Porterville Drive-in Theatre.
-According to the article in the Porterville Recorder, the small fire destroyed half the storage area and the case is under investigation for suspicious behavior.
+According to the Porterville Recorder, the small fire destroyed half the storage area and the case is under investigation for suspicious behavior.
 Flames had risen up the movie screen at one point before the fire was put out.

 Santa Cruz, CA